MMMikeM/DND-Campaign/project/rules/7-enhancements.md

 ### **7.2 Learning and Using Enhancements**

-- **Learning Enhancements:** Characters typically learn Enhancements as they gain levels.
-For each level, they choose **two Spells** they know and learn **one Enhancement** relevant to that Spell.
-When you gain a level where you learn Enhancements (Level 2+), you choose two Spells you know.
-For each of those spells, you may either learn one new Enhancement listed for that spell, OR learn one of that spell's available Modes (such as Standard Mode or other listed Modes).
+#### Learning Enhancements & Modes

+As you gain levels (Level 2+), your mastery of spells deepens.
+Each level, you gain two opportunities to improve your magic.
+For each opportunity, choose one spell you know and select either:

+- One new **Mode** listed for that spell (such as Standard Mode or other available Modes)
+- One new **Enhancement** listed for that spell

+These opportunities can be used on the same spell or different spells, in any combination.

+> **Example:** At 3rd level, Lyra could learn the "Forceful Bolt" Enhancement and "Area Bolt" Mode for her Bolt spell, OR learn "Chain Bolt" Enhancement for Bolt and "Sensory Illusion" Mode for her Illusion spell.

+#### Applying Enhancements

-- **Applying Enhancements:** When activating a Spell, the caster declares they are using one or more learned Enhancements for that Spell.
-They describe the enhanced effect and add the SP cost of all applied Enhancements to the Spell's Base SP Cost.
-The total SP spent cannot exceed the Maximum SP per Activation limit (see 7.3).
+When activating a Spell, you can declare any learned Enhancements you wish to apply.
+Add the SP cost of all applied Enhancements to the Spell's Base SP Cost.
+The total SP spent cannot exceed your Maximum SP per Activation limit (see Table 6-1 in Section 6.4).

+#### Combining Enhancements

-- **Combining Enhancements:** Multiple *different* learned Enhancements can be applied to a single Spell activation, provided their effects are not contradictory (e.g., you cannot apply two Enhancements that change the saving throw type to different stats).
+Multiple *different* learned Enhancements can be applied to a single Spell activation, provided their effects are not contradictory (e.g., you cannot apply two Enhancements that change the saving throw type to different stats).
 The SP costs are cumulative.

 ### **7.3 Maximum SP per Activation**